-On January 31, 2018, our registration statement was declared effective by the SEC.
-We have registered with the SEC an offering of up to \$5.0 billion in shares of common stock (the "Offering"), consisting of up to \$4.0 billion in shares in our primary offering and up to \$1.0 billion in shares pursuant to our distribution reinvestment plan.
-We intend to publicly sell any combination of four classes of shares of its common stock, Class D shares, Class S shares, Class T shares and Class I shares, with a dollar value up to the maximum offering amount.
-The publicly offered share classes have different upfront selling commissions, dealer manager fees and ongoing stockholder servicing fees.
-The purchase price per share for each class of common stock in the Offering will vary and will generally equal our prior month's NAV per share, as calculated monthly, plus applicable upfront selling commissions and dealer manager fees.
+On January 31, 2018, we commenced our IPO of up to \$5.0 billion in shares of common stock pursuant to a registration statement on Form S-11 (File No. 333-222231) filed with the SEC.
+On January 13, 2021, we filed a registration statement on Form S-11 (File No. 333-25277) for our Follow-on Offering of up to \$5.0 billion in shares of common stock, which was declared effective on July 2, 2021, and on the same date, our IPO automatically terminated.
+We are publicly selling any combination of four classes of shares of our common stock, Class T shares, Class S shares, Class D shares and Class I shares, with a dollar value up to the maximum offering amount.
+The publicly offered share classes have different upfront selling commissions and ongoing stockholder servicing fees.
+The purchase price per share for each class of common stock varies and generally equals our prior month's NAV per share, as calculated monthly, plus applicable upfront selling commissions and dealer manager fees.
+We continue to sell shares in our Follow-on Offering.